 These dedicated spaces can improve the way stations fit into neighborhoods and prevent crowding on sidewalks.
 They can also avoid the high costs of relocating underground utility services, which is often necessary when installing an elevator.

-The other piece of ZFA is an expanded transit improvement bonus program and would only apply to the highest density areas of the city near subway and railroad stations.
+The second piece of ZFA is an expanded transit improvement bonus program and would only apply to the highest density areas of the city near subway and railroad stations.
 In these areas, the MTA would coordinate with developers to plan station access improvements, for which the developer could earn a zoning bonus with approval from the City Planning Commission.

 For example, the developer may build an elevator for the MTA, as well as stairs or passageways.

 Elevate Transit: Zoning for Accessibility was approved by the City Planning Commission on and adopted by the City Council on October 7, 2021.
 The text is now in effect.
 View the adopted text.

 See where the key provisions of Zoning for Accessibility would apply within each community district.
 Map sets include a general applicability map of easement and bonus provisions by community district followed by specific maps of easement applicability for each transit station.